Perennial candidate

-A perennial candidate is a political candidate who frequently runs for elected office and rarely, if ever, wins.
-Perennial candidates' existence lies in the fact that in some countries, there are no laws that limit a number of times a person can run for office, or laws that impose a non-negligible financial penalty on registering to run for election.
+A perennial candidate is a pejorative term for a political candidate who frequently runs for elected office and rarely, if ever, wins.
+Perennial candidates are most common where there is no limit on the number of times that a person can run for office and little cost to register as a candidate.

 Definition

 A number of modern articles related to electoral politics or elections have identified those who have run for elected office and lost two to three times, and then decide to mount a campaign again as perennial candidates.
 However, some articles have listed a number of notable exceptions.

 Some who have had their campaign applications rejected by their country's electoral authority multiple times have also been labelled as perennial candidates.

 Reason for running

 It has been noted that some perennial candidates take part in an election with the aim of winning, and some do have ideas to convey on the campaign trail, regardless of their chance for winning.
+Others have names similar to known candidates, and hope that the confusion will lead to success.

-Some perennial candidates may mount a run as a way to help strengthen his or her party's standing in a parliamentary body, in an effort to become kingmaker in the event of a political stalemate.
+Some perennial candidates may mount a run as a way to help strengthen their party's standing in a parliamentary body, in an effort to become kingmaker in the event of a political stalemate.

 Some perennial candidates have been accused of running for office continuously as a way to get public election funding.
 Some have also been accused of being backed by the government of their country, in an effort to make the government appear more rational in comparison.

+Novelty candidates are those who run for office as a form of satire, parody or protest, without serious policies.
+Many novelty candidates are also perennial candidates, though the two concepts are distinct and perennial candidates are often serious politicians.